irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Course_Syllabus-Counter_Malign_Information.md

 ## Instruction Hours
 17 hours

-## Course Days
+## Technical Exchange Days
 3 days

-## Course Description
+## Technical Exchange Description
-- **Description**: This course is designed to equip participants with the skills necessary to identify, analyze, and counteract malign information efforts.
+- **Description**: This Technical Exchange is designed to equip participants with the skills necessary to identify, analyze, and counteract malign information efforts.
 It covers the detection of AI-generated content, techniques for identifying misinformation and disinformation, and strategies for countering these threats effectively.
 The curriculum combines theoretical knowledge with practical exercises, enhancing the learners' ability to apply these skills in real-world scenarios.
-- **Target Audience**: This course is intended for military personnel, intelligence analysts, and government officials who operate in environments where information integrity is crucial.
+- **Target Audience**: This Technical Exchange is intended for military personnel, intelligence analysts, and government officials who operate in environments where information integrity is crucial.
 It is also suitable for civilians working in related fields of security, media, and information technology.

 ## Effective Date
 **20240624-V1#**